Summer Break for Teens: How to Make the Most of Summer Vacation

 You know the saying, “You never know until you try“?
 Teens might feel overwhelmed by options when it comes to choosing a career path, but summer can help them discover new passions and narrow their choices.

 When teens explore skills beyond the classroom, they learn more about the world and how to apply their talents and abilities.
 They might discover they want to study medicine, for example, by volunteering at a hospital.
-Or maybe they’ll realize they want to be a language teacher after traveling abroad.
+Or maybe older kids will realize they want to be a language teacher after traveling abroad.
 Summer is a chance to explore interests and reevaluate goals before the school year starts again.

 Explore and Learn Over the Summer With Rustic Pathways